Potty Chairs vs Potty Seats: Pros and Cons

 1. Regular Dumping

 The least glamorous thing about potty chairs is the constant poop/pee dumping.
 You will need to dump your child’s waste in the toilet each time they use a potty chair.
-Dumping is swiftly followed by cleaning, in readiness for the next bathroom trip.
+Dumping is swiftly followed by cleaning in readiness for the next bathroom trip.

 After many months of changing diapers, most parents want as little as possible to do with baby poo.
 And I can’t blame them.
-I can categorically say that this is the main reason why most parent are happy to give potty seats a chance over potty chairs.
+I can categorically say that this is the main reason why most parents are happy to give potty seats a chance over potty chairs.

 2. Takes Extra Bathroom Space